 The aim of our curriculum is to offer a broad and balanced range of subjects which cultivate knowledge, skills and understanding.
 We wish to promote a spirit of intellectual enquiry and a love of learning which will remain with Richians long after they have left us.

 As an outstanding school producing excellent academic results we aim to cultivate an atmosphere in which each boy or girl can give their best.
 Such an environment is promoted by good discipline, high quality teaching and the mutual respect members of the school community routinely display toward one another.
 When pupils need additional support it is readily made available and parents are kept informed of progress through frequent progress grades, parents’ evenings and school reports.

-Further details of our curriculum can be found in our prospectuses:
+Further details of our curriculum can be found in our prospectuses in the admissions section:

 Key Stage 3

 In Years 7 to 9 an enriched National Curriculum provides the breadth of study boys need before undertaking GCSE courses.

 The following subjects are taught in Year 7: English (Language and Literature), Mathematics, a Modern Foreign Language (one of French, German or Spanish) Technology (including D & T and Food Technology), Science, Computing, Geography, History, Art, Music, Religious Education, PSHE and Citizenship, Drama, PE and Games.

 In Year 8 the students study the same subjects as in Year 7 with the exception of Science which is now studied separately as Biology, Chemistry and Physics.
 An additional Modern Foreign Language is also started in Year 8 and students will also be given specific Careers lessons.